NikolaVekic/NikolaVekic/README.md

 ### Welcome to my GitHub!
 I'm Nikola - a Full Stack Web Developer 👋

 ## 👩‍💻 About Me:
-My coding adventure started with a simple curiosity—figuring out how websites work and how they can make our lives easier.
+My coding adventure started with a simple curiosity—figuring out how websites work and how they can make our lives easier.<br/>
 I began by coding aesthetic Frontend designs and later advanced to learning Backend development to add more life to my future projects.

 In my free time, I like to socialize, enjoy a good movie, and just keep getting better at building awesome web experiences.